-Independent Auditor's Report to the Members of Trustee for the John Pearson Private Pension Fund
+Independent Auditor's Report to the Members of FRANK SUE SUPERANNUATION FUND

 (c) a combination of both an operational risk reserve held within an RSE and operational risk trustee capital held by the RSE licensee.

 Independence and Quality Control

 I have complied with the independence and other relevant ethical requirements relating to assurance engagements, and my firm applies Auditing Standard ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements in undertaking this assurance engagement.